He’s devastatingly dashing. He has a white horse named Pearl. And this week, his name has been viewed over 1 billion times on Chinese social media.

 This isn’t the first time an average Joe has shot to sudden stardom in China because of his good looks.
 In September, a resident in the eastern city of Hangzhou attracted a large following after a local television program interviewed him about his quest to get compensation from his building management after a faulty shower door supposedly broke his arm.

-After a few locals invited Dorji Tashi — who reportedly doesn’t speak much Mandarin — to participate in their livestreams, netizens began animatedly discussing his next move.
+After a few locals invited Tenzing Tsondu — who reportedly doesn’t speak much Mandarin — to participate in their livestreams, netizens began animatedly discussing his next move.
 A Weibo hashtag translating to “Should Ding leave the grassland to pursue his career?” was trending online this week, with many netizens arguing that he should remain in his hometown, keep saddling up Pearl, and in so doing remain “pure,” as opposed to testing the waters of China’s often cutthroat entertainment industry.

 “Imagine if an Asian woman who couldn’t speak English was surrounded by a group of white men and had money thrown at her,” read an upvoted post on Weibo, framing the case in a way that might resonate with the broader public.